jimfinnis/r2d2/README.md

-# r2d2
+# sonicAES
-Some code inspired by a facebook conversation - a hormonal robot which uses R2D2-esque beeps to indicate its status.
+Some code inspired by a facebook conversation - a hormonal robot which uses sounds, such as beeps and whistles, to indicate its status.
 See the "notes" textfile for more information.

 ## Synth system
-This is a jackd client implementing a blocking monosynth (since R2 is monophonic).
+This is a jackd client implementing a blocking monosynth (since animal vocalisations are generally monophonic).
 It works by parsing commands from the user, which typically create and edit SynthDef objects (synthesizer definitions), which contain GenDefs (generator definitions) and the links between them.